 The project URL is generated automatically from the title.
 If you have a particularly long title, you might want to change it to a shorter URL.

 Cover images should respect a 315:250 aspect ratio.
-315x250 is a minimum, but feel free to go for 630x500 or even larger!
+315x250 is a minimum, but it’s best to include a larger image with the same aspect ratio, like 630x500.
 Screenshots can be any size, it’s recommended to upload between 3 and 5 of them.

 The next step is classification: are you uploading a video game, a tabletop game, a comic, a book, soundtrack, or even some assets?
 If no category fits, you can always choose ‘Other’ and choose a custom noun lower down the form.